 Imagine a world where kids head to lunch at their school cafeteria and eat a full range of produce from arugula to zucchini.
 A school lunch fantasy land?
-Not in the world of School Nutrition Plus, one of the country’s most cutting-edge school food companies, where an array of colorful fruits and vegetables have the starring role at every meal.
+Not in the world of School Nutrition Plus, one of the country’s most cutting-edge school food companies.
+In this company’s vision, an array of colorful fruits and vegetables have the starring role at every meal.

-Led by registered dietitian Emily Burson and Executive Chef Brandon Neumen, the company aims to improve the taste and nutritional quality of school lunches through from-scratch cooking.
+Led by registered dietitian Emily Burson and Executive Chef Brandon Neumen, the company aims to improve the taste and nutritional quality of school lunches.
 Their boutique-style service now serves more than 20,000 meals every day, including breakfast, lunch, snacks, and supper.

-We recently had a chance to meet the team behind School Nutrition Plus and tour their kitchen facility, while celebrating the launch of their new cookbook, “A Chef Walks Into a Cafeteria.”
-This book does what most of us aspire to do every day – it offers simple, easy to cook, wholesome, and appealing family-oriented foods – and it does it extremely well.
+We recently had a chance to meet the team behind School Nutrition Plus and tour their kitchen facility.
+At the same time, we also celebrated the launch of their new cookbook, “A Chef Walks Into a Cafeteria.”
+This book does what most of us aspire to do every day – it offers simple, easy to cook, wholesome, and appealing family-oriented foods.

-The popular Epic Green Smoothie, for instance, is creamy and sweet and it gets its bright green color from both spinach and cucumber.
+The company’s popular Epic Green Smoothie, for instance, is creamy and sweet.
+It gets its bright green color from both spinach and cucumber.
 The Chicken Chow Mein features no fewer than eight kinds of vegetables.
 And the Quinoa Cranberry-Almond Granola (pictured below) gets its distinctive crunch from toasted grains of quinoa.

-But probably the most distinctive school lunch item created by School Nutrition Plus is the Alphabet Produce Train that features produce for every letter of the alphabet.
-Going down the line, you have Arugula, Blackberry, Cucumber, and Dill Salad; Edamame; Fennel, Grape, and Honeydew Salad; Iceberg, Jicama, Kale, Lemon Vinaigrette, and Mushroom Salad; Napa Cabbage and Orange Salad; Pomegranate, Quinoa, and Raisin Salad; Strawberry-Tomatillo Salsa (and chips); Urad Bean, Vidialia Onion Dressing, Watercress, Yam, and Zucchini Salad; and Xigua (Chinese for watermelon).
+But probably the most distinctive school lunch item created by School Nutrition Plus is the Alphabet Produce Train.
+This “train” – salad bar – features produce combinations for every letter of the alphabet.
+You start with Arugula, Blackberry, Cucumber, and Dill Salad; Edamame; and Fennel, Grape, and Honeydew Salad.
+Then you have Iceberg, Jicama, Kale, Lemon Vinaigrette, and Mushroom Salad; Napa Cabbage and Orange Salad; and Pomegranate, Quinoa, and Raisin Salad.
+Next there is Strawberry-Tomatillo Salsa (and chips); and Urad Bean, Vidialia Onion Dressing, Watercress, Yam, and Zucchini Salad.
+Finally, there is Xigua (Chinese for watermelon).

-To make the Urad Bean, Vidalia Onion, Watercress, Yam, and Zucchini salad (UVWYZ salad for short), you start with urad beans, which are tiny black beans native to India that look kind of like lentils.
+To make the Urad Bean, Vidalia Onion, Watercress, Yam, and Zucchini salad (UVWYZ salad for short), you start with urad beans.
+Urad beans are tiny black beans native to India that look kind of like lentils.
 In fact, if you don’t have urad beans on hand, black lentils are an easy substitute.

 - 4 tsp. canola oil, divided